WILD MEADOWS FARM

 456 Smith Road Schellsburg, PA15559

-WILD MEADOWS IMPROVISATION INTENSIVE | Join members of SPAN: Spontaneous Performing Artists Network, a national group of improvising artists, June 22-July 1st, 2012 for an intensive exploration of improvisation through somatic modalities, Contact Improvisation, site-specific exploration and performance. |
+WILD MEADOWS IMPROVISATION INTENSIVE | Join members of SPAN: Spontaneous Performing Artists Network, a national group of improvising artists, July 12th-20th for an intensive exploration of improvisation through somatic modalities, Contact Improvisation, site-specific exploration and performance. |

 |